hamzakabeercs/hamzakabeercs/README.md

 - 👋 Hi, I’m Mian Hamza Kabeer
-- 👀 I’m interested in JavaScript
+- 👀 I’m interested in Ruby on rails
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning Ruby on rails & Javascript
-- 💞️ I’m looking to collaborate on JavaScript
+- 💞️ I’m looking to collaborate on ROR platform
 - 📫 How to reach me through email "hamzakabeercs@gmail.com" and phone "+923174231199"

 <!---